SchillingLabProteomics/ProteoBoostR/README.md

 - **Model Testing:**
   Evaluates the model to compute predicted probabilities, evaluation metrics, confusion matrix, and ROC curve.

+- **Model Application:**
+  Apply a trained model to new, independent datasets.
+  - Without labels: outputs prediction scores per sample.
+  - With labels: additionally displays confusion matrix, ROC curve, and evaluation metrics.

 ## Running ProteoBoostR

-Using Docker ensures consistent, reproducible results by running ProteoBoostR with official Windows R binaries, which avoids compatibility issues seen with Linux or Conda-based R installations.
-This Docker approach prevents discrepancies or failures in AUC calculations caused by differences in compiled R packages.
+Using Docker ensures consistent, reproducible results by running ProteoBoostR with pinned R environments and packages.
+This approach prevents discrepancies or failures (e.g., in AUC calculations) caused by differences in compiled R packages.

 ### Prerequisites
 #### Build the Docker Image